AndrewStanton94/impress.js/README.md

 ## out-of-band presentation path definitions

 Now `impress().init()` can accept a `pathData` option which is a  JavaScript structure that specifies the desired path through the  steps in the presentation, and also speaker notes.

+The remote control recognizes `pathData` only like this: there should be a javascript element with the id `impressStepPathScript` which, when evaluated, will give a value to `window.impressStepPathData`.
+(FIXME: that should be JSON.)

 FIXME: add more documentation and a demo.